 This no sugar home canned applesauce is thick, delicious, and filling.
 It doesn’t even compare to the thin, runny stuff from the grocery store.
 What a treat to pop open a jar of this tasty sauce long after fall apple harvests have passed, and savor the sweet goodness of freshly picked apples!

 And guess what: the only ingredient is apples!
 Bonus points if you use locally sourced apples that are as organic as possible.

 Note: the canning is optional.
 I’m thinking you could probably freeze this applesauce if you have the space, or just devour it while it’s still fresh.

 Ain’t no one got time to peel pounds and pounds of apples, so go ahead and invest in a food mill.
+[Note: scroll down for my update that makes this sauce EVEN EASIER.]
 The return on investment is considerable, especially if you add in all the time you’ll save in addition to the money you’ll save by making your own sauce.
 I used my new food mill to make tomato sauce this year, and it was awesome!